Are you emotionally enmeshed with an abusive authority?

 If you were to justify your obsessions and convince yourself that you are

 somehow special or chosen, then some of the

-following is not only possible but likely.
+following are not only possible but likely.

 ||You blame others for your errors.